Summer castoff Jorge Soler transforms into World Series MVP

 AP Baseball Writer

 HOUSTON (AP) — A spare piece no more, Jorge Soler drove a pitch over the train tracks, out of Minute Maid Park and deep into the heart of Texas.
-He dropped his bat, tapped his chest twice and jabbed a hand toward the Atlanta Braves dugout.
+He dropped his bat, tapped his chest twice and jabbed a hand toward the Atlanta Braves dugout, yelling “I’m here!”

 Three months earlier, he was a .192 hitter on a fourth-place team.